 Gum Disease Treatment

-If caught in the early stages, your gum disease can be reversed with proper treatment.
+If caught in the early stages, your gum disease may be reversed with proper treatment.
 To begin, the dentist will scale the teeth to remove plaque and calculus, and plane the roots to smooth them.
 He may prescribe antibiotics to help clear up any infection or inflammation.

 Advanced cases of gum disease may require your dentist to surgically trim the gums, disinfect the tissue, remove the hardened plaque build-up, and re-contour the damaged bone.